Open Market Value for Probate — What It Means and Why It Matters

 In brief

-Open Market Value (OMV) is the price an asset would reasonably fetch if sold on the open market on the date of death.
-It is the statutory standard for Inheritance Tax under section 160 of the Inheritance Tax Act 1984, based on a hypothetical sale between a willing buyer and a willing seller.
-OMV is typically lower than insurance replacement value and is the only basis HMRC accepts for probate.
+Open Market Value (OMV) is the price an asset might reasonably be expected to fetch if sold on the open market on the date of death.
+It is the statutory valuation basis for Inheritance Tax under section 160 of the Inheritance Tax Act 1984.
+OMV often differs from insurance replacement value, so each figure should be used only for its intended purpose.

 What Is Open Market Value?